Trauma Systems Therapy (TST)

 Project SHIFA (Supporting the Health of Immigrant Families and Adolescents) was developed to provide culturally appropriate school-based mental health care for Somali youth and their families in the Boston area.
 Somalis are one of the largest groups of refugees resettled in Massachusetts and across the United States.

-2) Project SHIFA Maine, Lewiston/Auburn, ME is in its second year of implementation of TST-R with Somali youth.
+2) Project SHIFA Maine, Lewiston/Auburn, ME is currently being implemented with Somali youth.
 The implementation of Project SHIFA Maine was initiated in 2011 through the work being conducted as part of a Safe Schools Healthy Students grant to Lewiston/Auburn schools.
 Partners in Maine include Spurwink Clinical Services, United Somali Women of Maine, Auburn Public Schools and Lewiston Public Schools.

-4) Louisville, KY (Kent School of Social Work, NCTSN Cat III Center) will be implementing TST with Somali youth starting in the Spring of 2013, with plans to expand to other refugee groups over the next few years.
+4) Louisville, KY (Kent School of Social Work, NCTSN Cat III Center) began implementing TST with Somali youth in the spring of 2013, with plans to expand to other refugee groups over the next few years.